 Tour operators are familiar with the best areas in the bay to see fish and corals, and some companies also include lunch in the price of the tour.
 The cruises generally take between 3 hours and half a day and provide snorkeling gear, snacks and refreshments, as well as cultural, natural and historical information relevant to Kealakekua bay.

-Tours operators that follow the Sustainable Tourism Association of Hawai’i (more info) guidelines are e.g. Sea Paradise and Fair-Wind (both departing from Keauhou Bay), and Body Glove cruises (departing from Kailua-Kona) organizes dinner cruises to the bay without the possibility of snorkeling.
+Tours operators that follow the Sustainable Tourism Association of Hawai’i (more info) guidelines are e.g. Sea Paradise and Fair-Wind (both departing from Keauhou Bay).
+Body Glove cruises (departing from Kailua-Kona) organizes dinner cruises to the bay without the possibility of snorkeling.

 5: Scuba diving